Drive to Kaindy while visiting Kolsay and Kaindy Lakes

 Dennis Keen, our tour guide, is a US citizen who met his wife in Kazakhstan.
 He now lives in Kazakhstan and offers several other interesting walking tours, called Walking Almaty.
 Look for the Malaya Stanitsa tour.

-Although this is not typical on lists of the top things to do in Almaty, the history is unique, so I definitely recommend this.
+Although this is not typical on lists of the top things to do in Almaty, the history is unique, and the tour is fascinting, so I definitely recommend it.

 Take A Trip To Beautiful Alpine Kolsay Lakes